foxholden/ROHan/README.md

 -Green is output using the point estimates.
 Margenta are the estimates using upper bounds for local het. rates whereas red were computed using lower bounds of het. rates.

+### What is the difference between --bed and --map?

+- By default, ROHan generates windows of "--size"bp along autosomes, you can override this and use the regions in a bed file.
+With either option, you can specify individual sites to consider using --map, this is recommended for ancient samples with short fragment size and with some damage.